• Skip to main content

 I made these Rolo cookies in a few hours.
 The prep and bake time is under 25 minutes.
 The most time-consuming aspect is the chill time.

-They were quick to prepare and I was able to make a few extra for the family, which were very grateful.
+They were quick to prepare, and I was able to make a few extra for the family, who were very grateful.

-The recipe made 4 dozen cookies, that is definitely a good amount to give away, and keep some yourself.
+The recipe yielded 4 dozen cookies, which is a generous amount to give away and keep some for yourself.

 Ingredients to make Rolo Pretzel Cookies,